 In contrast to other parts of the nation, most Utahns supported a woman’s right to vote and hold office.
 Both national political parties in Utah–Democrat and Republican–supported these rights in their party platforms, and women’s suffrage organizations throughout the territory lobbied delegates to include these rights in Utah’s constitution.
 Despite minor opposition, the delegates voted to include a clause in the constitution that granted women’s suffrage and the right to hold office.
 Article 4, Section 1 of the Utah Constitution states: “The rights of citizens of the State of Utah to vote and hold office shall not be denied on account of sex.
 Both male and female citizens of this State shall enjoy equally all civil, political and religious rights and privileges.”
 A few months later, Utah’s male electorate voted overwhelmingly to approve the proposed constitution.
-Utah women were given back the vote, or re-enfranchised, when Congress accepted Utah’s constitution and granted Utah statehood in 1896.
+Utah women regained the vote, or were re-enfranchised, when Congress accepted Utah’s constitution and granted Utah statehood in 1896.

 Utah Women and the National Suffrage Movement (1896-1920)

 When Utah gained statehood, only two other states–Wyoming and Colorado–allowed women to vote.
 Suffragists across the nation were still working toward a constitutional amendment for women’s suffrage.
-Many Utah women continued to work with national suffrage organizations by providing funding, serving in leadership positions, and attending and speaking at national and international women’s rights conventions.
+Many Utah women continued to work with national suffrage organizations by providing funding, serving in leadership positions, circulating petitions, and attending and speaking at national and international women’s rights conventions.

 After 1920: The Struggle for Minority Voting Rights Continues